What is Shared Lives?

 PSS actually developed Shared Lives – the first service of its kind in Liverpool – in the 70s, but now it’s a nationwide initiative run by many different organisations (ours is the best, of course) and with its own membership body, Shared Lives Plus.
 The Shared Lives model provides nearly 20% of support for adults with a learning disability in the UK.

-Where do you run PSS Shared Lives?
+Where do we run PSS Shared Lives?

 We provide Shared Lives in: